pabonwalt/devops-stupidly-simple/README.md

 - Containers: Docker
 - Reliability: Kubernetes
 - Cloud platform: Amazon AWS (free tier resources)
-- Console operating system: Ubuntu 22.04 x86 (assumed it's fully installed prior start this lab)
+- Console: Ubuntu 22.04 (amd64)

 ## PREPARING UBUNTU LINUX CONSOLE
-Let's prepare our Ubuntu Linux 22.04 machine to build all this stuff, assumed it's fully installed prior to start this lab.
+Let's prepare our Ubuntu 22.04 box to install all required software and dependencies using Ansible as configuration tool.
+It's assumed operating system is fully fresh installed and ready to use prior to start this lab.

 ```
 sudo apt install ansible git